madslug17/AgeofAshes/Session_Notes.md

 Secrets book: Lamond is an egomaniacal wizard who tried to enslave everyone, wiped their memory, and started the town.

-Liberty Book: Lamond was a visioanry who led the farmers to build the city of Breachill.
+Liberty Book: Lamond was a visionary who led the farmers to build the city of Breachill.

 Voz's Notes: Rebuke Breachton and the dumb townsfolk.

 ### Town Hall

 We presented the information to the council.
-There isn't enough information to go after Roxi, Posandi Bros, or quintino.
+There isn't enough information to go after Roxi, Posandi Bros, or Quintino.

 ## Hellknight Hill Interior